tomwhartung/jmws_accoutrements/doc/ubuntu/2025b-upgrade_to_2X.04/1-upgrade_release_on_jane_to_22.04.md

 - [X] Run the command:
   - `do-release-upgrade`
   - Started at around 6:45 PM
+  - Finished about an hour later

+# Messages

 **While running the process, it stopped and displayed some messages.**

-- For details, see the next section

-# Messages
+Following are some details about these messages:

 ## Message about xscreensaver and xlockmore